arx-tools/arx-level-generator/readme.md

 Fred's lighting calculator: https://github.com/fredlllll/ArxLibertatisLightingCalculator

-Requires dotnet framework 6.0+ to be installed
+Requires dotnet 6.0+ to be installed

 ## Other docs